viccro/cryptidSightings/dataDict/appendix.md

 # APPENDIX: Local Evidence Dictionary for Cryptid Sightings
-description: Supplementary type and term lists to the terms defined in the Wildlife Forensic Subcommittee Reports
+description: Examples and supplementary type and term lists to the terms defined in the Wildlife Forensic Subcommittee Reports

 ## Evidence Classification
 ###	Physical
 Objects that can be touched, like animal parts.

-Sometimes referred to as "real" evidence.
+#### Recommended testimonial evidence terms: use the WFS reports, Stadardized local supplement list, and/or the Library of Congress Subject Headings for terms related to physical evidence.

-#### Recommended physical evidence terms supplement to the WFS report terms:
+#### Stadardized local supplement list to the WFS report terms:
 * Animal (whole)
 * Animal (part)
 * Fur